nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Thu Apr 30 2026)
+### Joke of the day (Fri May 01 2026)
 <!-- joke -->
->When Arnold says 'I'll be back' in Terminator movie it is implied that he's going to ask Chuck Norris for help.
+>Fear is not the only emotion Chuck Norris can smell.
+He can also detect hope, as in 'I hope I don't get a roundhouse kick from Chuck Norris.'
 <!-- /joke -->

-*Last update: Thu, 30 Apr 2026 02:06:49 GMT*
+*Last update: Fri, 01 May 2026 02:11:05 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)